Character page for Inglourious Basterds.

-- Anti-Hero(Type IV or V): Crafting a horrific punishment for an entire theater full of high-ranking Nazis.
-It certainly helps that she's the only survivor of a family of Jewish dairy farmers who were massacred by Landa - Landa leaving her alive because he figured she couldn't possibly pose a threat to the Nazis in the future.
+- Anti-Hero: A Pay Evil unto Evil version.
+She crafts a horrific punishment for an entire theater full of high-ranking Nazis.
+It certainly helps that she's the only survivor of a massacre by Landa and Landa left her alive because he figured she couldn't possibly pose a threat to the Nazis in the future.
 As noted in Would Hurt a Child, it wasn't just the high ranking officers, but anyone who had association with the Nazi Party.

-- Dark and Troubled Past: Betrayed by her protector and then watches her family slaughtered and running rom
+- Dark and Troubled Past: Betrayed by her protector and then watched her family get slaughtered.

 - Evil Laugh: In the film she makes for the Nazis right before Marcel burns the whole place down.

 - Irony: In the end, she manages to kill damn near every high ranking German soldier except the one who was personally responsible for her family's death.

-- My God, What Have I Done?: Becomes disturbed after shooting Frederick.
+- My God, What Have I Done?: Becomes disturbed with herself after shooting Frederick.